dotnet/msbuild/documentation/design/interactive-package-references.md

  # Cross team dependencies considerations

- * **Nuget - No dependency** - the proposal doesn't evision changes to the nuget client nor server contracts
+ * **Nuget - possible dependency** - the proposal doesn't evision changes to the nuget client nor server contracts.
+However it might be beneficial to consolidate behavior of `ProjectReference` and `PackageReference` items and its metadata - coorfination with nuget team would be helpful here.
  * **Visual Studio, Project System - No dependency in initial version** - the proposal envision exposing functionality via CLI (and API) only, after the whole concept is constructed and alive, we should start reaching out to those teams to consider exposing the functionality via GUI - e.g.:
  ![vs context menu proposal](sourcing-vs-context.png)
  * **SDK - No dependency** - the initial version would be delivered as standalone (optional) dotnet tool